Personnel Security (PERSEC) still remains a challenge for DISP Members.

 1. How can our candidates can get a security clearance?

-A Security Clearance can only be processed through www.agsva.gov.au via DOSD.
+A security clearance can only be processed through www.agsva.gov.au via DOSD.
 An individual cannot sponsor a clearance personally.
-The Security Officer is able to nominate people for clearances against a specific project and uses their own security designated position register.
+The DISP Member’s (Governance Level 1-3) Security Officer will be nominates people for clearances against a specific project and uses their own DSAP – designated security assessed position in their Security Register.
+Talk to us if you are aspiring for a higher level.

 2. How long does it take to get a security clearance?

-Generally, the duration varies.
-Depending on the type of clearance required and traceability of the individual’s history it can take weeks, months or years.
-That is alot of risk.
+It varies.
+Depending on the type of clearance required and traceability of the individual’s history it may take 10 weeks or if complex, years.
+That is a lot of employment risk if you are going in blind.
+Officially, AGSVA states the below: